JW Marriott Panama: History

 Donald Trump arranged financing for the project from the investment bank Bear Stearns – a $230 million bond offering – for which he received a $2.2 million commission.
 During the financing, Ivanka Trump falsely claimed that over 90% of the units had been sold, and that their sale price was five times that of comparable units.
 Ivanka Trump also exaggerated demand for the units, claiming in 2009 they were selling out even as potential buyers were being offered substantial discounts.
 During the development, Donald Trump falsely implied that the Trump Organization had a financial stake in the project, and that it was acting as the developer, neither of which were true.

 The building was developed by Roger Khafif, President of the K Group, a Panama resort developer and three Colombian partners by Newland International Properties Corp.
 Khafif first conceptualized the project in 2005, and arranged a meeting with Donald Trump via Marvin Traub.
 A contract was signed initiating the project in New York City in 2006.
 Ivanka Trump was given a lead role in developing the project.

 The hotel opened on July 6, 2011, approximately one year behind schedule, in a ceremony attended by President Ricardo Martinelli.
 In September 2011 Fitch Ratings downgraded $220 million in bonds that Newland International Properties Corp. was using to finance construction of the building from B-sf to CCsf because of "continued uncertainty over the willingness and ability" of buyers to take possession of apartment units.

 Newland licensed the Trump brand name for an initial fee of $1 million, the hotel was the first international Trump "name branded" development to open.
 Donald Trump reportedly personally profited between $30 million and $55 million from the project.

 The Trump Organization managed the hotel under contract until March 2018, when Cypriot businessman Orestes Fintiklis, who had bought a majority stake in the hotel condominium association, legally ousted them and had the Trump name removed from the building in 2015 and from the hotel March 5, 2018.
 The hotel was temporarily renamed The Bahia Grand Panama prior to Marriott's involvement.

 On March 22, the Panamanian law firm Britton and Iglesias unsuccessfully petitioned Panamanian President Juan Carlos Varela to intercede and restore the Trump Organization's management team.

 On June 28, 2018, it was announced that the hotel would become a JW Marriott.
 It was officially renamed on September 26, 2018.
+As a JW Marriott property, the hotel currently lists amenities including restaurant and bar service, an outdoor pool, fitness center, meeting space, room service, and Wi-Fi.

 In June 2019 Fintiklis accused Trump companies of tax evasion.